Pricing ASICs for Cryptocurrency Mining: Theoretical Results

 \subsection{Pricing Relative to an Arbitrary Time}

-By extending the previous method, it is possible to evaluate the $\finalturn$-th opportunity relative to any previous point in time $\firstturn$, as shown in Algorithm~\ref{alg:MiningOpportunityValue}.

-The idea behind the algorithm is to apply the same methods of Section~\ref{subsection:pricing-a-single-mining-opportunity-relative-to-one-turn} on every possible world-state, starting from turn $\finalturn$ and going back, one step at a time, until reaching $\firstturn$.
-We will now proceed to explain the method in depth:
+\cref{alg:MiningOpportunityValue} extends the previous method to evaluate the $\finalturn$-th opportunity relative to any previous point in time $\firstturn$.
+The idea behind the algorithm is to apply the same methods of \cref{sec:PricingSingleMiningOpportunityRelativeToOneTurn} on every possible world-state, starting from turn $\finalturn$ and going back, one step at a time, until reaching $\firstturn$.
+We now proceed to explain the method in depth.